How to Trade

-When the 2008 crisis struck, a lot of people felt dismayed by the speed in which the government sprung to the rescue of banks and financial institutions while the “man on the street” struggled or collapsed.
+When the 2008 crisis struck, a An amount or measurement.
+In forex – a standard unit of 100,000 currency pair units. of people felt dismayed by the speed in which the government sprung to the rescue of banks and financial institutions while the “man on the street” struggled or collapsed.

 Twelve years later, those same people see themselves right back in the same “hole” and – low and behold – banks and markets are doing just fine.